-Many thanks for visiting my site, I hope you enjoyed as much as I did making all the stories.
+Many thanks for visiting my site, I hope you enjoyed as much as I did making all the images.

 This collection is a representative selection of the photographic work I’ve been making for the last thirty years or so and is a great treasure to me.

 The army very kindly supported through university where I gained a first class honours degree in documentary photography at the Wolverhampton School of Art.
-I had the enormous privilege of being taught by a quite remarkable documentary photographer, Nick Hedges, who truly inspired me and opened a door to the world of documentary photography, which would become my greatest passion.
+I had the enormous privilege of being taught by a quite remarkable documentary photographer, Nick Hedges, who truly inspired me and opened a door to the world of photo stories, which would become my greatest passion.

-I left the army in 2007 as a Warrant Officer and set up my own commercial documentary photographic business.
+I left the army in 2007 as a Warrant Officer and set up my own commercial photographic business.
 Once again I was so fortunate to have the chance to work with a wide variety of clients, all with very demanding and specific requirements, which I just loved.
 I worked for some of the major museums in London and a host of private clients.
-I photographer a wide range of subjects all with one common thread, documentary photo stories.
+I photographer a wide range of subjects all with one common thread, the photo story.

 Throughout my professional life I have always had a great desire to make self tasked projects and this is something I have decide now to make the major part of my life.
-While I am very happy to accept commissions to make documentary based commercial photographic work, I ‘m now concentrating on a long form documentary project on my home town, county & country.
-I see this as a wonderful opportunity to become the photographer I really want to be, and to look at my own home with a more quizzical eye.
+While I am very happy to accept commissions to make photo story based commercial photographic work, I’m now concentrating on making documentary photo stories about on my home town & country.
+I see this as a wonderful opportunity to be the photographer I really want to be and to look at my own home with a more quizzical and gentle eye.